 You can start a subscription business from home, using the help of Shopify's subscription management tools.
 Sylvia Song, co-founder of MISHIBOX, did exactly that.
 She started importing popular Korean beauty products and selling them to a global customer base—all from the comfort of her home in Virginia.
 Now, the thriving ecommerce brand is moving headquarters to New York.

 For Song, starting a home based business was about seeing a gap and finding a way to fill it.
 This is the secret to success for many top subscription box businesses.
 Birchbox, for example, saw that there was no way for consumers to test multiple beauty products without spending a fortune.
 So it filled that gap with affordable curated boxes of smaller sample-sized products.

 Ashley Reynolds bundled surplus products into subscription boxes to sell via her ecommerce site, Cloth & Paper.
 If you already run an ecommerce business at home, you could do the same to make use of what would otherwise be dead stock.

 Subscription boxes don’t have to necessarily be about selling.
 Haverdash is a subscription box company that rents clothes.
 When customers are finished using the items, they send them back—and Haverdash rents them out to another customer to generate even more revenue.

 11. Get involved with petsPet influencers are all over social media, promoting brands like BarkBox and inspiring thousands of likes with their cuteness.
-If you’ve got a pet of your own, you could turn them into a social media influencer and work with brands to promote their products online.
+If you’ve got a pet of your own, you might look to them for inspiration for your simple business ideas to start at home.
+You could turn them into a social media influencer and work with brands to promote their products online.